Saransh3041/IPL_2025_EDA/README.md

 - *Top-Chase-Batsman*- Abhishek Sharma emerged as the standout chase batsman, playing a breathtaking knock of 141 runs in just 50 balls in a single innings.
 - *Highest Strike-Rate*- Vaibhav Suryavanshi recorded the highest strike rate in IPL 2025, with an impressive strike rate of 252.
 - *Highest Wicket-Taker*- Prasidh emerged as the highest wicket-taker of the season, claiming 21 wickets.
+- Mitchell Starc recorded the best bowling performance in an innings, taking 6 wickets.